spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 ## Are there any security implications with the migration to OpenSearch?

-No, there are no security implications with the migration.
+No, there are no security implications.
 OpenSearch includes improved security features, such as granular access control, audit logging, and integration with identity providers, which further enhance the security of your deployments.
 However, we recommend reviewing the security settings and ensuring they align with your organization's security policies.

 ## Does OpenSearch support the languages and frameworks that Elasticsearch does?

-Yes, OpenSearch supports the languages and frameworks as Elasticsearch.
-This includes all the official clients Elasticsearch supports, such as those for Java, JavaScript, Python, Ruby, Go, .NET, and PHP.
+Yes, OpenSearch supports all the official clients supported by Elasticsearch, such as those for Java, JavaScript, Python, Ruby, Go, .NET, and PHP.
 You should be able to continue using the same languages and frameworks with OpenSearch.

-## Will SCCOS support Elasticsearch 8+ anytime?
+## Will SCCOS support Elasticsearch 8+?

- As SCCOS is built on AWS and heavily relies on Amazon OpenSearch Service, we align our strategies to their developments and service offerings.
-Currently, Amazon OpenSearch Service does not support Elasticsearch 8+.
-As a result, SCCOS does not support Elasticsearch 8+ by default.
+ As SCCOS heavily relies on Amazon OpenSearch Service, which does not support Elasticsearch 8+, SCCOS does not support it by default.
 This decision is based on our commitment to ensuring the best possible stability, security, and compatibility for our users within the supported AWS ecosystem.
-We continue to closely monitor developments in this area and adjust our strategies as needed to best serve the needs of our community.
+We continue to closely monitor the developments in this area and adjust our strategies as needed to best serve the needs of our community.

 ## My on-premises project is running Elasticsearch 8+, what steps should I take to ensure compatibility when migrating to SCCOS?

-To ensure compatibility with SCCOS, you need to migrate the project from Elasticsearch 8+ to OpenSearch 1.
+To ensure compatibility with SCCOS, you need to migrate from Elasticsearch 8+ to OpenSearch 1.

 However, we understand that sophisticated business models have unique needs, and we are always open to exploring new patterns that enable our customers to leverage and extend SCCOS with their own solutions.
 Therefore, if you have ideas or requirements related to Elasticsearch 8+ or any other technology, we encourage you to contact us.
-Our primary goal is to ensure that SCCOS is a robust and reliable platform and a customizable solution that can adapt to the changing needs of our customers.
+Our primary goal is to ensure that SCCOS is a robust and reliable platform and a customizable solution that can adapt to your needs.

 ## When can we expect the upgrade to OpenSearch 2 within the Spryker ecosystem?

-OpenSearch 2 is already available and we know that it brings several updates compared to its predecessor, OpenSearch 1.
-We are analyzing these changes to understand their implications.
-We aim to develop a comprehensive upgrade strategy that ensures our customers experience no disruption in their services during the upgrade.
+OpenSearch 2 is already available.
+We are analyzing the changes to understand their implications and develop an upgrade strategy that ensures you experience no disruption in  services during the upgrade.
 Once we have a robust and tested upgrade plan, we will provide detailed guidance on how to do it.